NorthboundTrain/jqg/docs/jqg-filters.md

 # The `jqg` Filter - Explained

 A JQ program is really a series of filters that data goes through, transforming the input according the rules of the filter being executed, producing some output, which is then passed along to the next filter, or presented as the end result.
-The JQ syntax itself is pretty dense stuff, and the JQG filter is pretty complicated for a JQ newbie like me to understand, and it wasn't at all intuitive (to me, at least) what was happening and why through most of the steps.
+The JQ syntax itself is pretty dense stuff, and the JQG flatten & search filter is pretty complicated for a JQ newbie like me to understand, and it wasn't at all intuitive (to me, at least) what was happening and why through most of the steps.

 I wrote this document as much for my own edification as anything else; I got some elements of the JQG filter to work through trial and error, without a full understanding of why it did or didn't work as expected.
 This helped me understand the whole thing.